Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ## Learning story 228
 as a student, i want to learn how to call a endpoint in a html form, so i can use it in this project.

+### What I have learned
+While I was writing code for the login pages I first started with fetching the endpoints in javascript files, but when I was talking about it with a team member he said that there was an easier way to call the endpoint.
+After the conversation I learned that you can just call the endpoint in the html form itself, so after learning this I started implementing it in the project.